isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.2.
 Gerente de desarrollo)
 #### @color[orange](The design manager role)
-- The design manager’s role is to lead the team in producing a superior design.
+- The design manager’s role is to lead the team in @color[green](producing a superior design).
 Among the design manager’s specific responsibilities are
     + leading the team in producing, refining, and verifying the product design
     + establishing the standards and procedures that the team will use to produce the design materials
     + ensuring that the design and its documentation are of high quality